 Annual Music Night

-Aspire Chamber Choir, composed of Anabaptist singers from the Lancaster and Lebanon area, seeks to glorify God through the art of choral singing.
+Aspire Chamber Choir, composed of Anabaptist singers from Lancaster and Lebanon, seeks to glorify God through choral singing.
 They perform classic and contemporary choral works.
 Having received a rich musical heritage, they desire to share the beauty of God’s creation of music.
 They are organized by the well-known Kravets family, and directed by Lee Weaver.

-Sopa Sol, the combined group of Daryl Snider, a singer-songwriter, guitarist, and saxophonist, and Frances Crowhill Miller.
-Their music is organic and soulful, with attention given to worldwide influences.
+Sopa Sol, the combined group of the singer-songwriters Daryl Snider and Frances Crowhill Miller, will also perform.
+Their music is organic, soulful, and shaped by worldwide influences.
 Both view their music as more than entertainment and draw on their experiences in other countries and cultures to explore transformative music.

 Joshua Good and Rosemary Eberly Lebold will perform a collection of classical, theatrical, and Gospel selections.
 Good studied vocal performance at Liberty University and has performed semi-professionally in both opera and musical theater.
 He has performed as a soloist for choirs including the Mennonite Choral Singers, the Altar of Praise Chorale, and the Lancaster Meistersingers.
-Lebold, soprano, graduated from West Chester University with a Bachelor’s Degree in Music in Vocal Performance (2013) and holds a Diploma in Education from Faith Builders Educational Programs (2006).
+Lebold, soprano, graduated from West Chester University with a Bachelor’s Degree in Music in Vocal Performance.

 Merle Good will lead lively congregational singing.